Conformité23 septembre, 2025

-What is an LLC annual report and how to file one for your business
+What is an annual report and how to file one?

-When you form your company as a limited liability company (LLC), you realize benefits such as greater business legitimacy, protection of your personal assets, and more tax planning strategies.
+When you form your limited liability company (LLC), you realize benefits such as greater business legitimacy, protection of your personal assets, and more tax planning strategies.

-In this article we explain what you need to know about annual reports, your filing responsibilities, and the ins and outs of franchise tax for your LLC.
+In this article we explain what you need to know about LLC annual reports, your filing responsibilities, and the consequences of failing to file or pay the required fees.

 What is an LLC annual report?

-States require an annual filing because they consider it important that this information is freely available to the public and because many details about a business can change in the span of a year.
-Furthermore, some states collect certain financial information about your LLC to determine the amount of franchise tax it may owe.
+States generally require an annual filing because they consider it important that this information is freely available to the public and because many details about a business can change in the span of a year.
+Furthermore, a few states collect certain financial information about your LLC to determine the amount of franchise tax it may owe.

-What are the penalties for not filing an LLC annual report?
+What are the penalties for not filing an annual report?

 Filing late or not at all will have its consequences.
 Most states have a penalty for late filing.
 In addition, until the filing is made, your company will not be in good standing with the state.
 This can jeopardize your business’ ability to secure a loan, close contracts, or expand operations.